BarrSquared/BarrSquared/README.md

 -	RESTful API for tracking user input data related to sun lux exposure and sleep quality

 Movie Sagas App | Full-Stack | Oct.
 2021 | JavaScript, Node, React, Redux, Sagas, PostgreSQL, etc.
--	An application to add movie poster and titles to a slide display the DOM
+-	An application to add movie posters and titles to a component displayed on the DOM
--	RESTful API for adding new movies to the database, using Sagas and reducers to send data
+-	RESTful API for adding new movies to the database